ivanlee1999/gemini-cli.nvim/README.md

-# gemini-nvim
+# gemini.nvim

-A modern Neovim plugin for interacting with Google's Gemini CLI in a terminal-based interface.
+A Neovim plugin for interacting with Google's Gemini CLI.

-## Features

-- **Split Terminal Interface**: Opens Gemini in a dedicated terminal split on the right side by default
-- **Multiple Commands**: Various command variants (continue, verbose, help) with dedicated keymaps
-- **Git Integration**: Automatically uses git root as working directory
-- **File Change Detection**: Automatically refreshes files when they change during Gemini sessions
-- **Flexible Configuration**: Highly configurable window positioning, keymaps, and behavior
-- **Modern Architecture**: Clean, modular codebase with proper documentation

 ## Installation